chakraborty-arnab/DataScience/README.md

 # Kaggle Compilation
-:rocket: For seamlessly executions without any inturruptions, run the notebooks on Kaggle
+:rocket: For seamlessly executions without any interruptions, run the notebooks on Kaggle